temporalio/documentation/docs/java/workflows.md

 If `WorkflowOptions.WorkflowIdReusePolicy` is not set to `AllowDuplicate`, then instead of throwing `DuplicateWorkflowException`, it reconnects to an existing Workflow and waits for its completion.

-The following example shows how to do this from a different process than the one that started the Workflow.
+The following example shows how to do this from a different process than the one that started the Workflow Execution.

 ```java
 YourWorkflow workflow = client.newWorkflowStub(YourWorkflow.class, workflowId);